blockprotocol/blockprotocol/rfcs/text/????-hook-service.md

 [unresolved-questions]: #unresolved-questions

-- Is hook the best name for this service?
-Other options include (not exhaustive):
+- Is _hook_ the best name for this service?
+Other possible options include (not exhaustive):
   - editable/editing/editor service
   - view service
   - UI service